KonstantinosGiorgas/Big_Data_Content_Analytics_Assignement/README.md

 ## Creating the dataset
-Line 41 to line 97 were run localy in order to create the datased for our model Then the folders were uploaded to google drive so that the data can be accesed from google Colab
+Line 41 to line 97 were run localy in order to create the datased for our model Then the folders were uploaded to google drive so that the data can be accesed from google Colab.
+The dataset should organised in test , validation,train folders, containing 9 subfolders (each representing one ou of 9 categories)each.

 ## Image Respository
 In lines 249 to 259 we move all the images we used from the multiple directories we created to a common one.
 It is the directory where based on the nearest neighbor algorithm results which we can quiry to fetch the 10 most simiral clothes.